Easily Take Screenshots on Your Mac

-At the far right-hand side of the toolbar are the options.
-Here you can customize where you would like your screenshot to be saved, set a timer to delay capture, and choose whether or not you want the mouse pointer to show in your finished screenshot.
+There is also an Options button.
+Here you can customize where your screenshots go when they are saved, set a timer to delay capture, and choose whether or not you want the mouse pointer to show in your finished screenshot.

 When you capture a screenshot, a small thumbnail of your image will fly to the bottom right-hand corner.
 You can swipe it away to save it, or click on it to open the annotation tools and markup your screenshot.

 See it all in action in the video below.